Testimonials… It’s an age-old tactic that’s been working in marketing for decades.

 If you’re looking for inspiration and ideas for creating video testimonials, check out this post from HubSpot.

 At its core, a testimonial is a very simple thing.

 a formal statement testifying to someone’s or a brand’s character and qualifications.

 But the way you go about creating a testimonial and the elements you incorporate can make or break it.

-The more tried-and-true tactics are okay, and I’m sure they will have some impact.
+The more tried-and-true tactics are okay, and we’re sure they will have some impact.

-But the tactics I explained in this post should maximize that impact.
+But the tactics we explained in this post should maximize that impact.